-Nonsinusoidal signals require impedance matching, at both ends preferably.
-At the scope input a feed through - 50Ω -termination will be required.
-HAMEG offers a HZ22 termination.
-If proper terminations are not used sizeable pulse aberrations will result.
-Also sine wave signals of > 100 kHz should be properly terminated.
+Non sinusoidal signals particularly require impedance matching, preferably at both ends of the connecting cable.
+At the scope input, a $50-\Omega$ -termination is selectable with a maximum load of 0.5 Watt (5 V{rms} , or in case of sine wave signals, 14.7 V{pp}).
+If proper terminations are not used, sizeable pulse aberrations will result.
+Also sine wave signals of >100 kHz should be properly terminated.
 Most generators control signal amplitudes only if correctly terminated.

-For loads (1 Watt; 7 V{rms} or 20 V{pp}) HAMEG offers the external $50\,\Omega$ termination HZ22.
-For probes terminations are neither required nor allowed, they would ruin the signal.
+For higher loads (up to 1 Watt; 7 V{rms} or 20 V{DD}) HAMEG offers the external 50 Ω termination HZ22.
+For probes, terminations are neither required nor allowed, they would ruin the signal.

 Probes feature very low loads at fairly low frequencies: 10 M Ω in parallel to a few pF, valid up to several hundred kHz.
 However, the input impedance diminishes with rising frequency to quite low values.
 This has to be borne in mind as probes are, e.g., entirely unsuitable to measure signals across high impedance high frequency circuits such as bandfilters etc.!
 Here only FET probes can be used.
-Use of a probe as a rule will also protect the scope input due to the high probe series resistance $(9 \,\mathrm{M}\Omega)$.
-As probes cannot be calibrated precisely exactly enough during manufacturing individual calibration with the scope input used is mandatory!
+Use of a probe as a rule will also protect the scope input due to the high probe series resistance (9 $M\Omega$).
+As probes cannot be calibrated precisely enough during manufacturing individual calibration with the scope input used is mandatory!
 (See Probe Calibration).